 As a resident of the Netherlands' capital, such stoned celeb dispatches – think Lady Gaga inhaling on stage inhaling on stage in September 2012 at the same arena, Rihanna tweeting pictures of herself apparently enjoying biftas the size of the Hubble Space Telescope, and Chris Brown following suit – are a personal bête noir.

 First of all, it's as nakedly attention-seeking as a Kardashian belfie (selfie of your butt, in case you were wondering), both for the celebs and for the coffee shops who – forbidden from promoting themselves through the traditional channels – indulge them with herbal freebies galore.
+Which, frankly, is mutually parasitic and deeply unfair on the rest of us.

 What's more, if you are accepting an award at the MTV awards, you are essentially at work and should behave accordingly.
 And believe me, there's nothing more tedious than a stoned colleague.
 When I edited Time Out Amsterdam magazine, reliable coffee shop reviewers were extremely hard to find.